-We have acquired and intend to continue to acquire Non-Agency RMBS at prices that reflect significant market discounts on their unpaid principal balances.
+We have acquired and may in the future acquire Non-Agency RMBS at prices that reflect significant market discounts on their unpaid principal balances.
 For financial statement reporting purposes, we generally establish a portion of this market discount as a Non-Accretable Difference.
 This credit reserve is generally not accreted into income for financial statement reporting purposes.
 For tax purposes, however, we are not permitted to anticipate, or establish a reserve for, credit losses prior to their occurrence.
 As a result, the entire market discount is accreted into income in determining taxable income during periods in which no actual losses are incurred.
 Losses are only recognized for tax purposes when incurred (thus lowering taxable income in periods in which losses are incurred).
 These differences in accounting for tax and GAAP can lead to significant timing variances in the recognition of income and losses.
 Taxable income on Non-Agency RMBS purchased at a discount to their par value may be higher than GAAP earnings in early periods (before losses are actually incurred).
-Because we distribute dividends to our stockholders based on our taxable income, our dividend distributions could exceed our GAAP income on Non-Agency RMBS purchased at discount to par value and can be significantly less than GAAP income in periods where losses are realized for tax but were realized for GAAP in prior periods.
+Because we distribute dividends to our stockholders based on our taxable income, our dividend distributions could exceed our GAAP income in periods during which our taxable income exceeds our GAAP income on Non-Agency RMBS purchased at discount to par value and can be significantly less than GAAP income in periods where losses are realized for tax but were realized for GAAP in prior periods.